JasperEssien2/finder-matcher-gen/docs/quickstart.markdown

 ---
-layout: default
+layout: page
 title: Quick Start
 ---

+To get started add this package to your codebase.

 ## Add to project
-To get started, run the following command on your terminal:
+Run the following command on your terminal:

 ```
 flutter pub add finder_matcher_annotation